 The 5G DDNMF of HPLMN is discovered through interaction with the Domain Name Service function.
-The FQDN of a 5G DDNMF in the Home PLMN may either be pre-configured on the UE or provisioned by the network or self-constructed by the UE, e.g. derived from PLMN ID of the HPLMN.
-The IP address of a 5G DDNMF in the Home PLMN may also be provisioned to the UE.
+The UE may have the 5G DDNMF address in the Home PLMN (either as a FQDN or an IP address) pre-configured or provisioned as specified in clause 5.1.2.1.
+If it is not pre-configured or provisioned then the UE self-constructs the FQDN for it using e.g. the PLMN ID of the HPLMN.

 The 5G DDNMF in the HPLMN uses the NRF to discovery other 5G DDNMFs in a VPLMN or local PLMN.